So you need to make a PowerPoint presentation, for work or for an interview, perhaps. Everything is ready and you are good to start work.

 Use only one word where two might do.
 Thus you can keep your presentation material succinct, readable and indicative of your main points.
 That’s so your audience can take it all in.
 PowerPoint supports superb graphics, image display and video.
 So use them instead of words on the screen.

 Don’t read the slides.
 If you do, then it shows that you are using the slides as a crutch.
 Also, if you read from the screen, then you miss eye contact with your audience.
 Plus, you run the risk of blocking the audience’s view.
 Worst of all, reading your slides suggests that you don’t know your own presentation material.
 As a final point, audiences respect expertise and authority in their presenters.
-When you read your slides, then you suggest neither.
+Because, when you read your slides, then you suggest neither.

 Some simple techniques showing you how to make a PowerPoint presentation work for you..